Using code libraries

 1. Overview

-Code libraries allow developer users to create and manage reusable scripts to refer to from the script editor in dashboards and other views.
+Code libraries allow developer users to create and manage reusable scripts and localizations to add to dashboards and other views.

 2. Create a code library